-The year-round program is a 14-month course of study involving two intensive summer sessions with 14 units to be taken during the fall and spring terms between these summers.
+The 14-month course of study typically involves two intensive summer sessions with the remainder of the units to be taken during the intermediate fall and spring terms.
 Comprehensive examinations are taken at the end of the second summer.

 A fall start is also available which involves two fall terms and the remainder of the units being taken during the intermediate spring and summer terms.
 Comprehensive examinations are taken at the end of the second fall term.